9 of the Best and Biggest Online Marketplaces

 - Flipkart’s logistic network is unrivalled in India

 7. Lazada Marketplace South East Asia

 Lazada is the biggest eCommerce website in South East Asia.
 It is also the easiest way to reach new customers in Singapore, Indonesia, Malaysia, Philippines, Thailand and Vietnam.
-Lazada boasts about 50 million visitors a month and has over 550 million consumers in these countries.
+Lazada boasts over 170 million visitors a month and has over 550 million consumers in these countries.
 Recently, Alibaba invested $500m into the business, which should improve its service offerings.